tyconsulting/ado-pipeline-decorators/decorators/git-tag-validation/README.md

 # Git Tag Validation Azure Pipeline Decorator

+## Introduction

+Git Tag validation decorator to ensure the tag commit Id exists in the commit history of the default branch.

+More information ca be found from my blog post: [Git Tag Validation Using Azure DevOps Pipeline Decorator](https://blog.tyang.org/2024/12/23/git-tag-validation-using-ado-pipeline-decorator).

 ## Pre-requisite

 Prior to packaging and publishing the decorator extension, `NodeJS` and `NPM` must be installed on the local computer.